CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection: EXPERIMENTS AND RESULTS

 \subsubsection{Implementation Details}

 CollabOD is built upon the YOLO11-M-P2 architecture.
-All experiments are conducted on an NVIDIA RTX 5090D GPU.
-We use the SGD optimizer with an initial learning rate of 0.01 and momentum of 0.937.
-The input image size is 640×640, the batch size is 8, and training runs for 500 epochs.
+All experiments were conducted on an NVIDIA RTX 5090D GPU.
+We used the SGD optimizer with an initial learning rate of 0.01 and momentum of 0.937.
+The input image size was 640$\times$640, the batch size was 8, and each model was trained for 500 epochs.
+For the YOLO-series baselines in our controlled experiments, we used the same input size, training schedule, and evaluation code.
+For previously published methods, we report the numbers available in the corresponding papers and avoid drawing conclusions from metrics that were not reported under the same protocol.